Conditional Clifford-Steerable CNNs for PDE Modeling: Experiments

 \subsection{Implementation}

-Note that since C-CSCNNs process multivector fields, we embed the feature fields into their corresponding multivector basis elements, which is enabled by the natural isomorphisms \(\varepsilon^{(0)}: \mathbb{R} \xrightarrow{\sim} \Clpq^{(0)}\), \(\varepsilon^{(1)}: \Rpq \xrightarrow{\sim} \Clpq^{(1)}\) between scalars, vectors and their corresponding \(k=0\) and \(k=1\) multivector grades.
-Our model is built upon the ResNet \citep{HeZRS16} architecture, where we substitute the standard convolutional layers with our Conditional Clifford-Steerable convolutions, where we use global mean pooling as the conditioning operator $T$.
-Compared to the original CSCNNs, the only additional computational cost derives from computing the condition, which in the case of pooling is negligible.
+Our model is built upon the ResNet \citep{HeZRS16} architecture, where we substitute the standard convolutional layers with our Conditional Clifford-Steerable convolutions.
+Since C-CSCNNs process multivector fields, we first embed the feature fields into their corresponding multivector grades.
+This is enabled by the natural isomorphisms \(\varepsilon^{(0)}: \mathbb{R} \xrightarrow{\sim} \Clpq^{(0)}\), \(\varepsilon^{(1)}: \Rpq \xrightarrow{\sim} \Clpq^{(1)}\) between scalars, vectors and their corresponding \(k=0\) and \(k=1\) multivector grades.
+The multivector fields serve as the input to our convolutional layers and similarly, what the conditioning operator $T$ is acting on, as illustrated in Figure \ref{fig:main}.
+Through an ablation study shown in Appendix \ref{sec:appendix_ablation}, we found mean pooling to perform best as a simple equivariant conditioning operator $T$.
+Compared to the original CSCNNs, the only additional computational cost derives from computing the condition, which in the case of mean pooling is negligible.
 The implementation is done in JAX \citep{jax2018github} and Flax \citep{flax2020github}, leveraging the benefits of XLA compilation.